joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

     ```

     This query instructs the graph to match and find nodes with labels `person`, `order`, and `product`.
 These look similar to the create statements before except the
     labels have a leading identifier prior to the colon and label declaration.
-These identifiers, termed an [alias](https://oss.redislabs.com/redisgraph/commands/#match), `p`, `o`, `prd3`, and `prd0` are exclusive to the query.
-They could be
+These identifiers, termed an alias, `p`, `o`, `prd3`, and `prd0` are exclusive to the query.
-    _anything_ -- graph generation app uses sensible names for these aliases, though, which is why `prd3` and `prd0` are used.
+    The aliases could be _anything_.
+However, the graph generation tooling uses sensible names for these aliases, though, which is why `prd3` and `prd0` are used.
 These aliases in and of themselves
     do not restrict us to "product 3" and "product 0".
 The restrictions to those product ids come in the `WHERE` segment of the query:

     ```